4project-co-il/EBF/README.md

 ```

 # Power save
-Power saving is currently not implemented, but the core of the EBF is ready for the implementation and there are plans to add power saving functionality.
+Power saving is currently implemented for the SAMD21 chips.
-The main reason power saving is not yet implemented and got lower priority, is the fact that the Arduino UNO board hardware is not able to save the power due to the components on the board (leds, power regulator, oscilator and other).
+With the SparkFun's SAMD21 Mini board with power LED jumper open, in configuration with one pin as digital output (to show some signs of life), we managed to get down to 530 uA power consumtion in deep sleep mode.
-Power saving logic will be implemented when the support for additional microcontrollers will be added.
+With onboard voltage regulator disconnected the consumtion was only **22 uA**!

-Your code will only have to enable the power saving, all the implementation will be done in the core of the EBF.
+The only thing that your code have to do is enable the power saving by calling the `EBF.SetSleepMode()` function, all the implementation will be done in the core of the EBF.
-The EBF keeps track of the time it will be idle till the next event, so it might put the CPU into sleep mode for those times.
+The EBF keeps track of the time it will be idle till the next event, so it might put the CPU into sleep mode during those times.
 For example, if there is a 1 second timer and digital input with 50 mSec polling interval, the core will know that it have only 50 mSec till the next task that should be executed.
 When interrupts are enabled and the digital input uses inerrupt enabled pin, there will be no need for polling, since the interrupt will trigger the event, so the EBF might sleep for the whole 1 second in that case.